Skip to content

 Label Identifier

-URI dct_identifier_sm
+URI https://opengeometadata.org/ogm-aardvark/#identifier

 Obligation Suggested

-Multivalued true
+Multivalued True

-Purpose To provide a general purpose field for identifiers
+Purpose To provide a general purpose field for identifiers.

-Controlled Vocabulary no
+Controlled Vocabulary No

-Example value ["5864 .L7 E635 1998 .G7"]
+Example Value ["5864 .L7 E635 1998 .G7"]

 Element Set DCMI

-Group Administrative
+Group Identifiers

 Index Year